Mining Legal Arguments to Study Judicial Formalism: Experiments

-The three stage pipeline yields 82.8\% macro F1 and slightly outperforms the best end-to-end model.
-Interestingly, if we omit the filtering stage and apply Llama to entire decisions, the score rises marginally to 83.2\%.
+The pipeline with filtering (83.8\% Bal-F1) slightly outperforms both the best end-to-end model (82.2\%) and the simpler pipeline without filtering (83.2\%) as depicted by Table~\ref{tab:task3_main}.
 These results provide two key findings.
 First, decomposing NLP classification task according to legal theory does not sacrifice performance; on the contrary, the pipeline scores slightly better than end-to-end models and provides greater explainability (due to the reliance on features in MLP that can be explained by SHAP methods).
-Second, filtering as much as 85\% of the text of the classified documents has negligible impact on performance for this task but significantly safes compute costs.
-Overall, it proved beneficial to let legal theory to guide the NLP architecture for this classification task and opt for feature based approach.

-To sum up, our results show that computational methods can classify complex judicial philosophies even in non-English judicial decisions.
+Second, this approach can save compute costs (as filtering as much as 85\% of the non-argumentative text reduces the amount of text to be classified with Llama inference).